jestra03/taqueria-app/README.md

 ## Deployment Notes

 - Frontend is deployed via [Vercel](https://vercel.com/)
-- Backend is deployed separately (recommended via Railway, Fly.io, or a VPS)
+- Backend is deployed separately via Vercel
-- Environment variables must be set in the deployment platform
+- Environment variables are set with production keys/URLs in the deployment platform's dashboard

 ---

 ## Note

 The login and logout functionality is not exposed prominently in the main navigation.
 It is intentionally tucked away in the **Settings modal**, as authentication is not a primary user-facing feature of this business-oriented site.
-This was done for aesthetic and functional streamlining of the public-facing experience.
+(This was done mostly because my 437 project required it).

 ---